lapamanstudio/KEngine/README.md

    - Use packaging tools to bundle the compiled files, assets, and dependencies into a distributable package.

 3. **Create Installer:**
-   - Use make to create the installer with msys
+   - Use make to create the installer with msys:
      ```
      make installer
      ```